 Attorney Appointment Method

 a.
 Appointments shall be made using a rotation system following an alphabetical listing of the names of the eligible attorneys.
+The court must appoint attorneys from among next five names on appointment list in the order in which the attorneys' names appear on the list, unless the court makes a finding of good cause on the record for appointing an attorney out of order.
 When the end of the list is reached, the process will begin again starting with the first name on the list.

 b.
 A judge may elect to appoint an attorney, without using the rotation system, to a defendant, when the judge finds it is in the best interests of all parties concerned.
 The judge making such appointment shall make a finding setting forth the reason for such appointment.

 c.
 The judges shall maintain a list of attorneys who are eligible to receive court appointments.
 The Local Administrative Judge will maintain records on disciplinary actions on attorneys by the Judges.

 d.
 The Local Administrative Judge shall solicit applications for new attorneys once each year in the fall, with the exception of the Mental Health court appointed attorneys, and assist the Judges in making decisions regarding the attorneys who will be allowed to receive court appointments.
 The Local Administrative Judge shall solicit applications for new attorneys to the Mental Health court appointed attorney list on an as needed basis.